gorup/tobytcp/README.md

 Also see the `protocol` tests to see what is expected!

 ## Disclaimer
+- This library provides `async` methods that are not usable with stable rust (check out [areweasyncyet](https://areweasyncyet.rs/)!), which is a large blocker for me considering this `1.0`.
+  - I could put the `async` methods behind a 'feature', but I'm unsure how to do that and no-one uses this so...
 - Untested on `32` bit machines, not sure it will work!

 ## License